 Each case shared here has been developed by communities themselves and their allies, with the support of YLNM’s Regional Coordinators.
-This first selection includes contributions from communities and Peoples living in Myanmar, Finland, Colombia, Spain and Papua New Guinea.
+This first selection includes contributions from communities and Peoples living in Myanmar, Colombia, Spain, Ireland and the Sápmi Territory across Finland, Norway and Sweden.
 Our deepest thanks goes to them for sharing their experiences in solidarity with others.

 a place for all living things

 MYANMAR– where the indigenous Karen People have declared the Salween Peace Park as a space to practice their Earth-centred culture and as a strategy to block the intertwined threats of mega-hydro and mining.

 FINLAND – where the villagers of Selkie closed down a peat mine after pollution events poisoned the Jukajoki River and have re-wilded their water systems using a blend of traditional knowledge and science.